AdguardTeam/KnowledgeBase/docs/adguard-for-mac/features/browser-assistant.md

 - Open the filtering log
 - Report incorrect blocking
 - Open AdGuard settings
-- View website certificate and disable manage filtering (the lock icon next to the website name)
+- View website certificate and manage HTTPS filtering (the lock icon next to the website name)

 ## How to install